massaox/katacoda-scenariosv2/kipday2/scheduling/step4.md

 The "-o wide" flag gives you more information which includes the node the Pods are running on.

->> Based on the pods running what will happens if we apply the following taint to "node01"? <<
+Given the taint below:

 Key=special
 Value=true
 Effect=NoExecute

+>> Based on the pods running what will happens if we apply the above taint to "node01"? <<

 ( ) All Pods will be evicted
 ( ) No Pods will be evicted